 Waikiki Steel Guitar Week is made possible through a partnership with the Royal Hawaiian Center and supplemented by volunteer resources.
 This program is supported in part by the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.
 Please visit HIMELE's website to see how you can help support this and other HIMELE steel guitar festivals.

 The 2019 Waikiki Steel Guitar Week will once again feature nightly one-hour performances on Monday through Thursday beginning at 6 P.M.
 Each night will feature performances by a different steel guitar master or steel guitar ensemble including the Next Generation steel guitarists and musicians.

 The 3rd Annual Waikiki Steel Guitar Week will culminate in the 10th Annual Waikiki Steel Guitar Festival on Friday and Saturday evenings.
-The 2019 lineup will feature popular Hawaiian Steel Guitar masters along with Next Generation steel guitar students of the Ke Kula Mele Hawaii School of Hawaiian Music.
-The week's featured steel guitar masters and artists may include Next Generation steel guitarists and musicians from Ke Kula Mele Hawaii School of Hawaiian Music, Alan Akaka and The Islanders, Bobby Ingano, Greg Sardinha, Geronimo "Geri" Valdriz, and other popular steel guitarists in individual programs of traditional and contemporary Hawaiian music and dance.
+The 2019 lineup will feature popular Hawaii and Japan Steel Guitar masters along with Next Generation steel guitar students of the Ke Kula Mele Hawaii School of Hawaiian Music.
+The week's featured steel guitar masters and artists will include Next Generation steel guitarists and musicians from Ke Kula Mele Hawaii School of Hawaiian Music, Alan Akaka and The Islanders, Bobby Ingano, Greg Sardinha, Geronimo "Geri" Valdriz, and other popular steel guitarists in individual programs of traditional and contemporary Hawaiian music and dance.

 Waikiki Steel Guitar Week is free and open to the public.
 Parking is available at the Royal Hawaiian Center parking garage.
 Standard parking rates apply with validated parking available with $10 purchase from any center merchant.